From Warner Bros to PubRev+: Charlie Castell’s Journey and the Hard Truths of Monetizing Mobile Games in a Crowded Market

 I’ve always been amazed that our industry hasn’t worked out how to fulfill the needs of the advertiser, the publisher and the user.
 It’s as if there is this conflict at all times - there doesn’t need to be.
 Our first game Rebuild Ukraine, was built specifically to help on the ground charities in Ukraine.

-One of the ways we monetise through is advertising, and we donate 50% of the proceeds from ad monetization to World Central Kitchen and Save The Children.
+One of the ways we monetize is in-app advertising, and we donate 50% of the proceeds from ad monetization to World Central Kitchen and Save The Children.
 And so the pitch to users is simple: spend some time in our game and you are earning money for these charities.
 If you want to donate more directly, you can, but just by playing you are helping Ukraine.
 Advertisers love it, because they get to show they are values driven, users love it, because they get to help Ukraine and play a game that aligns with their values, and of course as a publisher we love it, because we can use our skillset to make a positive impact in the world.

 How do you ensure that monetization efforts, such as in-game ads or purchases, do not negatively impact user engagement and retention?
 Can you share specific strategies that have worked well for PubRev+?